Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Preliminaries

 \subsection{Multi-time Statistics from (Markovian) Quantum Processes}

 To make the relation between commutation relations and non-invasiveness in quantum theory more concrete and identify the relevant operators, we now examine how observed statistics are related to the underlying dynamics of a quantum process.
 In order to collect joint statistics at times $t_1, \dots, t_n$, at each time $t_i$ an experimenter probes the system of interest with an \emph{instrument}, $\mathcal{J}_i = \{\mathcal{K}_i^{(m_i)}\}$, which is a collection of completely-positive \textbf{(CP)} maps that sum up to a completely-positive and trace-preserving \textbf{(CPTP)} map, i.e., $\mathcal{K}_i := \sum_{m_i} \mathcal{K}_i^{(m_i)}$ is a CPTP map~\cite{Lindblad1979}.
 Each CP map $\mathcal{K}_i^{(m_i)}$ corresponds to a possible outcome $m_i$ and captures the state change of the system upon measurement.
 For simplicity, we assume that every element $\mathcal{K}_i^{(m_i)}$ can be represented by a single Kraus operator, i.e., $\mathcal{K}_i^{(m_i)}[\rho] = K_i^{(m_i)} \rho K_i^{(m_i)\dagger}$.
 In between these measurements (e.g., between $t_i$ and $t_{i+1}$), the system of interest undergoes non-trivial dynamics, possibly interacting with an environment, described by CPTP maps $\Lambda_{i+1:i}$.
+While, in principle, both the dynamics of the system, as well as the measurements themselves could be correlated in time, throughout, we focus on \textit{Markovian} (i.e., memoryless) dynamics and uncorrelated measurements.
+Consequently, the only possible correlations of the observed measurement statistics are then caused by the interplay between the the measurement maps and the dynamical maps (as we will elaborate upon below).\footnote{These assumption may not be fulfilled in the real experiments, and going beyond them leads to interesting phenomena.
+For instance, conducting two consecutive measurements with the same detector might lead to statistical correlations between the two outcomes beyond what arise from the measured process itself \cite{Lyons1988,valassi2003}; on the other hand, additional memory in the process can, e.g., result in the violation of Leggett-Garg type inequalities in classical processes~\cite{Montina2012}.
+Our assumptions amount to the---physically reasonable---case of independent measurement devices and a temporal spacing of measurements that is much larger than the typical timescales at which memory effects decay.}

-Assuming the dynamics to be \textit{Markovian} (i.e., memoryless), as we do throughout, then these maps are mutually independent and act on the system alone (see Fig.~\ref{fig::Markov}).
-Any statistics observed by probing a Markovian process can be computed via the \emph{quantum regression formula}~\cite{Lax1968,Carmichael1993,Breuer_book}:
+Concretely, assuming the dynamics to be Markovian and the measurements uncorrelated, then the maps $\Lambda_{i+1:i}$ are mutually independent and act on the system alone (see Fig.~\ref{fig::Markov}).
+Any statistics observed by probing (in an uncorrelated manner) a Markovian process can be computed via the \emph{quantum regression formula}~\cite{Lax1968,Carmichael1993,Breuer_book}:

 where all maps act on the system alone.
 It is important to note that the statistics observed depend on \textit{both} the CP maps $\Kcal_i^{(m_i)}$ implemented by the experimenter and the generally uncontrollable dynamics of the process given by the CPTP maps $\{\Lambda_{i:i-1}\}$.
 Whether or not the measured statistics satisfies the Kolmogorov consistency conditions thus depends on the complex interplay between measurements \textit{and} intermediate dynamics.
 With Eq.~\eqref{eq:qrf} at hand, we can now identify the relevant operators and commutation relations concerning the satisfaction of Kolmogorov conditions.